 Black hair is the most common of all human hair colors globally, so no wonder there are so many fictional characters with black hair.
-Despite its dark color, black is not necessarily negative, as there are quite a few black-haired characters that are brave and selfless.
+Despite its dark color, black is not necessarily negative, as there are quite a few black-haired characters who are brave and selfless.
 However, there are also very evil characters with black hair color.
 From Wonder Woman to Jon Snow, in this list, I count down the 20 best characters with black hair in fiction.
 Mind you, there are no dark-brown hair color characters allowed on this list!

 1. Edward (Edward Scissorhands Movie)

 As a barber with Robert Smith’s gothic black hair, Edward Scissorhands is a perfect character to open this list of characters with black hair.
 Edward was originally just a robot on the cookie assembly line.
 Then his eccentric inventor thought to give him more human characteristics.
 First, a heart.
 Then a torso, head, and legs.
 The scissor hands were intended to just be placeholders for actual hands.
-Unluckily, the inventor died before he could put the hands-on, leaving him with scissors instead of hands.
+Unluckily, the inventor died before he could put his hands-on, leaving him with scissors instead of hands.
 The greatest thing about Edward is that despite his artificial body, his emotions are very real.

 2. Violet Parr (The Incredibles Disney/Pixar Animated Film)

 You may not remember, but Violet Parr’s hair was key to her character development in the first Incredibles movie.
 That was because Violet was shy and used to hide behind her hair.
-However, as the movie advanced, her hair was pulled back away from her face as she saved the world and became a superhero.
+However, as the movie advanced, her hair was pulled back away from her face as she saves the world and became a superhero.
 Due to its type and length, creating Violet’s black hair became the most difficult subject for the animators to master.
 Thankfully, they did an incredible job with it.
 So good, in fact, it got Violet into this list!